 A stop order serves two distinct functions: First, it allows us to clearly define our risk in every trade, and secondly, it delineates where the lowest risk entry point would occur.
 In other words, since the stop is going to be placed very close to the price on the chart where we will be proven wrong , the closer we enter to that price, the lower the risk on the trade.

 Below is a recent example in the Mini Russell 2000 futures contract where we see it formed a supply zone ( highlighted in yellow ).
 This zone created a low risk entry point for a shorting opportunity.
 The entry is to be taken at the origin of the imbalance as we anticipate that the price of the Russell will fall once it reaches this level of imbalance.

 The stop is place only a few ticks above the highs of the zone because that is point where all of the sell orders will be absorbed and thus the trade probably won’t work.
 As you can see the risk is very small, the probability is higher than average, and the profit margin is high, therefore it’s a good trade.

 In the next chart we can see that the trade worked as planned, but if it hadn’t the risk was very small as we had a stop to protect us in the event it continued to climb to an all-time high.
-If you had shorted the Russell, and did not use a stop, then you would just be guessing as to how high it would go, and that in my assessment would just be gambling.
+If you had shorted the Russell, and did not use a stop, then you would just be guessing as to how high it would go.

 Most of you I’m sure have heard the adage “pulling all the Stops.”
 That meaning is good in most other endeavors, however in trading pulling all the stops can spell disaster.
 Stops are a must in executing a low risk strategy, if you are getting stopped out too often that is probably a function of the strategy that’s being implemented, and as such, it needs to be reexamined.
 At Online Trading Academy we might be able to help in that area, so please contact a center near you to explore some alternatives.